Horticulture Machinery & Stationary Engines

 You will see that some machines have been restored to a very high standard while others are still in natural condition and maintain their battle scars from hard work over the years

 Come and see demonstrations of these machines working the land throughout the weekend.

 Many of our horticultural exhibitors are members of the V.H.G.M.C (Vintage Horticultural and Garden Machinery Club) and would be very happy to answer any questions you may have.

-If you have similar machines you would like to exhibit, you would be very welcome, no entry fee and free camping; go to the EXHIBIT PAGE.
+If you have similar machines you would like to exhibit, you would be very welcome, go to the EXHIBIT PAGE.